 So without further ado, here is the lowdown on that all-important warranty info.
 We've got everything you need to know right here.

 It's important to point out that a warranty doesn't cover every type of breakage.
 It won't for instance, cover things like accidental damage.
 It is designed to protect you against defective components or poor workmanship.
-This is very hard to prove if, say, beer has been spilled on it and fried the GPU (which we definitely haven't done, by the way).
-In that type of situation, you'll be hoping you have a half decent home insurance policy.
+This is very hard to prove if, say, beer has been spilt on it and fried the GPU (which we definitely haven't done, by the way).
+In that type of situation, you'll be hoping you have a half-decent home insurance policy.

 In the UK, your PS5 warranty is 1 year from the date of the original purchase.
 As we alluded to above, the warranty will cover your console for faults caused by "defective materials or workmanship".
 In other words, if a component fails because it was badly made, you're covered.

 The replacement console or component will be either new or refurbished, at Sony's discretion.
 These parts will have an additional 3-month warranty, even if the original guarantee period expires before this timeframe.
 What they don't guarantee, is your data, which will probably get wiped as soon as it reaches the repair centre.

 - Read More: PS5 Slow Download Speed: Why Are My PS5 Downloads So Slow, And How To Speed Up PS5 Updates

 How To Make A Warranty Claim For PlayStation 5

 If you need to make a claim under the terms of the warranty, how do you go about doing this?
 Again, every region is treated as a separate entity, so you need to contact your local PlayStation support team.

 - Select Fix and Replace